Pagwin2/cf_ai_research-assistant/PROMPTS.md

 "I don't need to rate limit clients to my app though, I need to rate limit the app to OpenAI due to 1 query immediately bumping up on the Tier 1 rate limit"

+"Do any of these solutions allow for not needing to rip out the AI sdk and redo that work myself?"

+"could the wrapper approach be used to display a message to the user when the rate limit is hit instead?"

+"looking at past logs it seems the openai adapter for ai sdk raises an error in some way, could we use that instead of using p-queue with a timeout?"

+"can we change the returned output instead of throwing an error?"

 ## Chat Link(s)

 Claude: https://claude.ai/share/bc80c458-7333-453d-bed6-bb877a7daf81

 ## Use in Project

-None I just swapped in a model with a higher rate limit
+None I just swapped in a model with a higher rate limit, I returned to this conversation later to explore passing on information about the rate limit being hit or other errors to the user but ultimately decided the effort wasn't worth it

 # Chat 7